United States Marine Drum and Bugle Corps: Training

 Like the United States Marine Band, prior to enlisting each potential member of the Drum and Bugle Corps, all must pass a competitive audition.
 Unlike members of the President's Own, Drum and Bugle Corps members do undergo Marine Corps Recruit Training and Marine Combat Training, where they are trained in basic infantry tactics.

-Following Recruit Training and Marine Combat Training, Drum and Bugle Corps members proceed directly to "The Commandant's Own".
-They do not attend Military Occupational Specialty training.
-The United States Marine Drum and Bugle Corps does not march in parades of state but instead is held back in reserve by the Commandant of the Marine Corps, who may order it anywhere since the corps serves under the Commandant's immediate command.
+Following Recruit Training and Marine Combat Training, Drum and Bugle Corps members proceed directly to Marine Barracks Washington for duty with "The Commandant's Own".
+They do not attend any additional Military Occupational Specialty training.